attiasas/pass-vault/README.md

-# PassVault – Android auth vault (Java)
+# PassVault

 A minimal, local-only Android app to store and manage auth entries (passwords/tokens) protected by a master password.
 All data is stored encrypted on device.
+Built with Java and Android SDK.

+**Requirements:** Android 7.0+ (API 24), Java 17.
+**Build:** compileSdk 34, targetSdk 34.

 ## Features